okofish/khaledbot-echo/README.md

-# KhaledBot
+# MajorKeys
-KhaledBot is a skill for Amazon Echo that recites one of DJ Khaled's keys to success whenever you feel they don't want you to win.
+MajorKeys is a skill for Amazon Echo that recites one of DJ Khaled's keys to success whenever you feel they don't want you to win.

 ### Use
-> Alexa, ask KhaledBot for a key.
+> Alexa, ask MajorKeys for a key.

 []()

-> Alexa, ask KhaledBot for another one.
+> Alexa, ask MajorKeys for another one.

 Yeah, it's not very fancy.